Alexandru101/plain-ecommerce-demo/Readme.md

 understanding of css however I did learn that you can use "@media" which allows for the use of conditional styling so I can check the current width of the user then apply the css I want depending on their width.
-During the start of this project I also had css files that were just using "px" which I believe to not be ideal and tried to implement "rem" instead of "px" towards the end of my project which should scale better with the width of the website changing however this does not automatically make it compatible for mobile and I should of used a response web layout where I use "@media" and build the website on mobile view first then desktop.
+During the start of this project I also had css files that were just using "px" which I believe to not be ideal and tried to implement "rem" instead of "px" towards the end of my project which should scale better with the width of the website changing however this does not automatically make it compatible for mobile and I should of used a responsive web layout where I use "@media" and build the website on mobile view first then desktop.

 ### Things I would of done better